Christina Alessi: Reception

 The BBC named Christina's most notable moment as being "When she took off with Andrew without Paul knowing."
-An Inside Soap writer opined that Christina was not as smart as Caroline but the more "dim, slightly podgier twin".
 In one story, Caroline and Christina swap identities to secure a business deal.
 James Cockington from The Sydney Morning Herald branded the story as a "contrived" effort and raunchy plot ploy designed to beat rival soap opera Home and Away in television ratings.
+A critic for the Hull Daily Mail was not a fan of the character, writing "drippy Christina (Gayle Blakeney) is so wet you could wring her out.
+It is extremely unusual for me to have any sympathy for her wooden top husband Paul (Stefan Dennis).
+But the way his wife whimpers away about her baby and seems like she is going to burst into tears at any moment just drives me crazy.
+Christina has only just come back from seeing her sister in Milan, after leaving Paul holding the baby, and when she returns expects him to hand it over and move out of their home so she can live there.
+What a cheek!"

+An Inside Soap writer opined that Christina was not as smart as Caroline but the more "dim, slightly podgier twin".
 Chris Twomey of What's on TV branded Christina as "Paul's long-suffering wife".
 Of Christina's marriage, a TVTimes reporter stated that "no marriage can be perfect.
 Even so, Neighbours' Paul and Christina Robinson seem to have had more than their fair share of ups and downs.
 And for the most part, the bad times seem to have been the fault of the ambitious Paul."
 Kate Randall from Heat included Christina and Caroline in the magazine's top ten Neighbours characters of all time feature.
-Randall stated "true fans could tell them apart - shame Christina's husband Paul couldn't.
+Randall stated "true fans could tell them apart – shame Christina's husband Paul couldn't.
 He was constantly torn between the twins after their arrival."